© Martyn Kahekili Carruthers

 E komo mai.
 Welcome.

-We teach in many countries - usually in natural places.
+We teach in many countries – usually on secluded beaches, forests or parks.

 Hawaiian prosperity chant